viasite/dockerfiles/teamcity-site/README.md

 ```

+On start docker:
+- add settings.local.php (and works only with [patched settings.php](https://gist.github.com/jeffam/1a616d43b0913555b9ef))
-On start docker checks that `sql.gz` exists in drupal root, detects target database by drush sql-connect and imports it.
+- checks that `sql.gz` exists in drupal root, and imports it do database `test`
-After that it runs drush runserver on site.domain
+- runs drush runserver on site.domain

 In my infrastructure `SERVICE_NAME` also used by consul, so container available by site.domain in private network.